-Similar to the dialect words, Table 3 and 4 show the results for the model on the basis of the standard Dutch CVC sequences (explaining 92.2% of the variance).
-Interestingly, Figures 11 and 12 show a similar pattern with respect to the posterior position compared to Figures 9 and 10, with speakers from Ter Apel having their tongue more posterior than the speakers from Ubbergen.
-Even though the target pronunciation (standard Dutch) is the same in this case, the tongue differences in this dimension are comparable to those observed on the basis of dialectal speech.

 Comparison with formant-based patterns

+We first assessed if the automatically obtained formant measurements matched the manual formant measurements by correlating the two measures.
+The correlations between the automatic and manual formant measurements were reasonably high at r = 0.87 (r2 = 0.75, p < 0.001) for F1 and r = 0.83 (r2 = 0.69, p < 0.001) for F2.
+When investigating the relationship between F1 and height, and F2 and posterior position, however, it was clear that the correlations were stronger when using the manual formant measurements.
+Consequently, we opted to use the manual formant measurements in the remainder of this section.

-It is generally assumed that tongue height correlates with F1, and posterior tongue position with F2 (Stevens, 1998).
-In line with this, the average correlation between the normalized height of the tongue sensors and the normalized F1 frequency for the dialect words was r = -0.27 (all p’s < 0.001), for the CVC sequences (containing only three different vowels) the correlation increased to r = -0.49 (all p’s < 0.001).
+While there certainly is no perfect relationship between F1 and height and F2 and posterior position, it is generally assumed that the two correlate (Stevens, 1998).
+In line with this, the average correlation between the normalized height (taking into account the non-speech resting position) of the tongue sensors during the pronunciation of the vowels and the normalized F1 frequency for the vowels in the dialect words was r = -0.22 (r2 = 0.05; all p’s < 0.001), for the CVC sequences (containing only three different vowels) the correlation increased to r = -0.43 (r2 = 0.18; all p’s < 0.001).
 The correlations are negative as a higher F1 is related to a lower tongue position.
-When looking at the normalized posterior position of the tongue sensors, the average correlation with the normalized F2 frequency was r = -0.51 (all p’s < 0.001) for the dialect words and r = -0.67 (all p’s < 0.001) for the CVC sequences.
+When looking at the normalized posterior position of the tongue sensors, the average correlation with the normalized F2 frequency was r = -0.44 (r2 = 0.19; all p’s < 0.001) for the dialect words and r = -0.63 (r2 = 0.39; all p’s < 0.001) for the CVC sequences.
 Again, the correlations are negative as a higher F2 is related to a less posterior tongue position.
-Figures 13 and 14 visualize the scatter plots between the formants and the tongue sensor positions for the dialect words and the CVC sequences, respectively.
+Figures 12 and 13 visualize the scatter plots between the formants and the tongue sensor positions (for all three tongue sensors) for the dialect words and the CVC sequences, respectively.
+It is clear that the correlations are not very strong.
+A valid question then becomes if a formant-based comparison would show the same pattern as the articulatory comparison discussed above.